Skateboarding In 1965: Americans Fall For Sidewalk Surfing

 Today, many cities have dedicated skate parks and there are now governing bodies of the sport.
-In fact, skateboarding will makes its Olympic premiere at the Tokyo games in 2020.
+In fact, skateboarding was scheduled to make its Olympic premiere at the Tokyo games in 2020.
 The rise of skateboard culture owes much of its progress to the year 1965 when several events occurred that helped propel it into the national spotlight.

 Prior to 1965, skateboarding was beginning to come into its own.
 The first manufactured skateboards hit the market, replacing the homemade wooden ones skaters used.
 Val’s Surf Shop in Southern California started selling skateboards and the Cali surf crowd loved them.
 Since it was akin to surfing, the surf bums quickly transferred their skills on the surfboards to the skateboards and zipped up and down the beach boardwalks showing off their tricks.
 The term “sidewalk surfing” was coined.